 Student experience and evaluation

-When responding to areas of growth and development, 93% of students felt their program improved their ability to think analytically and logically a lot or some; 94% said the program improved their ability to place current problems in historical/cultural/philosophical context a lot or some; 90% said the program improved their ability to articulate theological concepts a lot or some; 92% indicated it improved their ability to relate well to people of different backgrounds, religions, or races a lot or some; and 86% responded that the program improved insight and empathy for people of need a lot or some.
+When responding to areas of growth and development, 89% of students felt their program improved their ability to think analytically and logically a lot or some; 94% said the program improved their ability to place current problems in historical/cultural/philosophical context a lot or some; 91% said the program improved their ability to articulate theological concepts a lot or some; 82% indicated it improved their ability to relate well to people of different backgrounds, religions, or races a lot or some; and 81% responded that the program improved understanding of their own identities and positionality in relation to social justice issues a lot or some.

 Harvard Divinity School surveys its alumni annually at the one-year anniversary of their graduation.
-For the survey for the class graduating in 2015, 44% of graduating students responded.
-67% indicate that they were employed exclusively, while 27% indicated that they were exclusively enrolled in graduate school.
-60% of the employed graduates indicated that they are working in their intended field.
-Only 2% indicated that they were currently seeking employment.
-9% indicated an intention to pursue ordained ministry within two years of graduation.
-For those currently employed one year out, the primary career fields are summarized in the following chart.
+For the survey for the class graduating in 2019, 41% of graduating students responded.
+62% of the respondents indicated that they were employed primarily, while 26% indicated that they were primarily enrolled in graduate school.
+75% of the employed graduates indicated that they are working in their intended field, and 10% indicated that they were currently seeking employment.
+For those currently employed one year out, the primary career fields are summarized below.

 - Education (Secondary school or other educational field): 20%